 filename

-the file name to create on disk.
-Include '.html' extension to best preserve formatting (see gt::gtsave for details)
+The file name to create on disk.
+Include '.html' extension to best preserve formatting (see gt::gtsave for details).

 notes